cvondrick/soundnet/README.md

 Pretrained Model
 ================
 We provide pre-trained models that are trained over 2,000,000 unlabeled videos.
 You can download the 8 layer and 5 layer models [here](https://drive.google.com/file/d/0B-xMJ5CYz_F9S09HU0ZKd3EtWnc/view?usp=sharing).
-We recommend
+We recommend the 8 layer network.

 Feature Extraction
 ==================